odoo/odoo/doc/setup/deploy.rst

 Supported Browsers
 ==================

-Odoo is supported by multiple browsers for each of its versions.
-No distinction is made according to the browser version in order to be up-to-date.
-Odoo is supported on the current browser version.
-We support the following browsers:
+Odoo supports all the major desktop and mobile browsers available on the market, as long as they are supported by their publishers.

+Here are the supported browsers:

+- Google Chrome
 - Mozilla Firefox
-- Google Chrome
-- Safari
 - Microsoft Edge
+- Apple Safari

+.. warning:: Please make sure your browser is up-to-date and still supported by
+    its publisher before filing a bug report.

 .. note::